New training program

 Benefits for the company

-reduces messy experimentation
+reduces chaotic experimentation

 Benefits for the team